MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 ### Upgrading the Azure Information Protection scanner

 If you are currently using the Azure Information Protection scanner from the Azure Information Protection client (classic), you can upgrade it to use sensitivity labels that are published from the Office 365 Security & Compliance Center (or the Microsoft 365 security center or the Microsoft 365 compliance center).
+This version of the scanner uses sensitive information types from the Office 365 Security & Compliance Center.

 #### To upgrade the scanner to the preview version